 Thanks to VR Videos, it is now necessary to ask ourselves things, that seemed to be clear for ages – using music for example.
-The problem: if you hear music in a 360° space, you should see musicians somewhere in the frame, right?
-So if you use it anyways, is the music supposed to rotate with the viewer’s line of vision, or should it stay as a static stereo?
+Imagine attending a live concert from the front row, all from the comfort of your home, thanks to VR headsets and virtual reality technology that replicate the concert experience in stunning detail.
+The problem: If you hear music in a 360° space, you should see musicians somewhere in the frame, right?
+So if you use it anyways, is the music supposed to rotate with the viewer’s line of vision with the VR headset, or should it stay as a static stereo?

 These questions can not be answered that easy because they depend on a lot on the subject.
 That’s why I want to discuss the typical scenarios.